KGBI-FM: Salem ownership

 As a non-profit outreach of Grace University, KGBI-FM supported itself with occasional on air fundraisers which the station referred to as "share-a-thons."
 This continued to meet the financial needs of the station.
 By late 2004, however, an opportunity arose for Grace to sell KGBI-FM to the Salem Media Group for $8 million.
 Salem Media is the largest owner of religious radio stations in the U.S.

 In January 2005, Salem also purchased KCRO, another Christian station broadcasting in Omaha.
 KCRO, privately owned and commercial, rather than non-profit, had also programmed a mix of music and teaching programs, but had focused more heavily on the teaching programs, and also leaned heavily towards Pentecostal or charismatic preachers.
 With the ownership of two stations in the Omaha area, Salem moved its most popular teaching programs from the KGBI-FM to KCRO, and eliminated any remaining music programming on KCRO.
 This change mirrored the direction of radio in general, with music playing predominantly on stereo FM stations, and talk programming airing on AM stations.

 At the time of the sale of KGBI-FM, the Grand Island operation of KROA-FM transferred ownership to a new organization, Mission Nebraska, which currently links to translator stations that cover much of the state.

 In January 2005, the transfer of ownership took effect, and the station began broadcasting Salem's format of Contemporary Christian music, with none of the former teaching programs that played on the station.
 KGBI-FM's license switched from non-commercial to commercial, allowing Salem to sell advertisements on the station.
 In early 2010, the station started the "KGBI-FM Rock Block" playing Christian rock music from bands such as Skillet, Family Force 5, Paramore and more.

 On March 31, 2014, KGBI-FM rebranded as "100.7 The Fish", a branding used on many of Salem's contemporary Christian music stations.

 University of Northwestern-St. Paul

 In May 2018, Salem announced that it would be selling KGBI-FM to the University of Northwestern-St. Paul (UNWSP).
 The sale price was $3.15 million.

 UNWSP returned KGBI-FM to non-commercial status, with on-air fundraisers replacing the revenue from commercial advertisements.
 The deal split KGBI-FM from KCRO, KOTK, and their FM translators, which Salem sold to Hickory Radio.
 In addition, KGBI-FM dropped the "Fish" branding to return to identifying simply by their call letters.
+In May 2023, the station changed its name to Life 100.7.

 UNWSP operates a chain of non-commercial Contemporary Christian outlets, including stations in Minneapolis-St. Paul, Kansas City, Des Moines, Sioux Falls, and Fargo-Moorhead.